In the Dark: Secrets, Tests, and the Quest for Clarity

 Dar filled the kettle at the sink, gripping it harder than necessary.
 “Callum.”

 Pam froze, one scone still in her hand.
 “Stroud?”
 She set it down with care, her mind racing.
-The Major — tall, dark and stoic?
+The Major — tall, quiet, and built like a goddamn statue?
 Her tone turned speculative.
 “Well now.
 The plot thickens like my ganache.”
 She studied Dar’s profile, reading the tension in her shoulders.
 “And how was that?”

 Dar set the kettle on the stove with a deliberate click.
 “It was fine.
 A run.”
 She turned to face Pam, crossing her arms again as she leaned back against the counter.